 Conclusion Of Modern Marketing

 Marketing is difficult and all about the competition.
 And in today’s world, the competitive landscape of business is fiercer than ever before.
-It requires taking steps that your competition either lack the funding or creativity to take to stand out from the crowd.
+It requires taking steps that your competition either lacks the funding or creativity to take to stand out from the crowd.

 At the end of the day, know your customers and keep your eyes on the competition.
 With time, opportunities to succeed will leap out at you.